Iconic Pieces And An Ethical Ethos: 20 Years Of Chopard At The Cannes Film Festival

 Ever since, the collection has grown by one each year as a symbolic mark for each festival edition.
 This year, the collection has amassed 70 one-of-a-kind creations with vivid colours illustrating the high jewellery atelier’s expertise.
 Modern interpretations of chandelier earrings, multi-coloured gemstones, arabesque cuff bracelets and gem-encrusted rings in a kaleidoscope of colour sum up the exquisite union.

-Scroll through the photo gallery of stars shining in Chopard at the 2017 Cannes Film Festival.
-Mouse over red button for close-ups of jewellery.
+See the stars shining in Chopard at the 2017 Cannes Film Festival.

 In 2013, Chopard took on an ethical role by launching the Journey to Sustainable Luxury project.
 The festival was the elected starting point, where Caroline unveiled its first Green Carpet Collection ethical high jewellery of an exquisite set of cuff bracelet and matching earrings.
 First worn by Marion Cotillard, the gold is certified Fairmined and set with diamonds acknowledged by the Responsible Jewellery Council (RJC).

 The following year, Chopard revisited the Palme d’Or with an ethical intention.
 From 2014 onward, the iconic trophy was designed with 118 grams of 18-carat Fairmined certified gold leaf echoing the jeweller’s commitment to sustainable luxury.

 Guided by a crystal clear vision to promote the awareness of sustainable luxury within the industry, Chopard has established its conscious commitment, in no better place than through its profound connection to the Cannes Film Festival.

 Stay tuned for an upcoming exclusive gallery of highlights at the Cannes Film Festival 2017.

 See also: Chopard's Modern, Foral-Designed Rings In The "Fleurs d'Opales" Collection